MicrosoftDocs/AdaptiveCards/AdaptiveCards/templating/language.md

 ## Conditional layout

-We currently expose a `$when` clause allowing a template to toggle the visibility of an element based on the evaluation of a binding.
+To drop an entire element if a condition is met, use the `$when` property.
+When `$when` evaluates to `false` the element will not appear to the user.

 ```json
 {